algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ### Project Scope

-[Define the boundaries and limitations of the project.
-What is included and what is excluded from the project scope?]

 **Goals :**

+- Recreate a game that makes people feel the joy of playing.
 - To define the core gameplay mechanics, rules, and objectives for the Pac-Man game, including the movement of the Pac-Man character, the behavior of ghosts and collecting pellets.
-- To change all the copyright elements of the game like the yellow character sprite and his name : "Pac-Man",  the ghost sprite and the musics of the game
+- To avoid all the copyright elements of the game like the yellow character sprite and his name : "Pac-Man", the ghost sprite and the soundtracks of the game.
+We need to change those elements.
-- To add some features as the difficulty and some sprites.
+- To add some features as the difficulty and some sprites, to not just remake the game without changes (excepting the copyrights).
 - To set performance goals, such as achieving a target frame rate and ensuring smooth gameplay.

--
+#
 **Non goals :**
+- Make a game that is not pleasant to play.
 - To create the game that have another objective of the main game.
-- To create the game in another language than assembly
+- To create the game in another language than assembly.
-- To develop the game up of his maximum capacity which is 16 bits
+- To develop the game that does not work/launch.
-- To deteriorate the public image of Algosup
+- To deteriorate the ALGOSUP's ~~reputation~~.

+#
 ## Stakeholders

 List all the key stakeholders involved in the project, including their roles and contact information.